-In this utterly enjoyable yet painstaking exercise, we take license to make a transformation of his work; we swore no oath to Picasso (but we do channel his spirit).
-As a Maker ventures to build Picasso's guitar, there are options and judgments to make.
-So the questions arise; do you create a rough cut, beaten, creased, skewed, and aged rendition, or make something clean, smooth, straight, and plumb?
+In this utterly enjoyable yet painstaking exercise, we take license to make a transformation of his work; we swore no oath to Picasso (though we do aim to channel his spirit).
+As a maker ventures to build Picasso's guitar, there are options and judgments to make.
+Questions arise; do you create a rough-cut, beaten, creased, skewed, and aged rendition-or something clean, smooth, straight, and plumb?
 Picasso used a recycled paperboard box, paper tape and twine to hold his construction together.
-But the choice is yours, the maker.
-In any case, we pursue delight, pleasure, and satisfaction, like Picasso.
+The choice is yours, the maker.
+In any case, like Picasso, we pursue delight, pleasure, and satisfaction.

-He constructed the sheet metal guitar two years after the paper version.
-In the metal guitar, most of the eight shapes coincide in scale and form to the paperboard version, indicating he likely used a set of templates himself for both works - the eight primary forms - now discarded or lost.
+Picasso constructed his sheet metal guitar two years after the paper version.
+In the metal guitar, most of the eight shapes coincide in scale and form to the paperboard version, indicating that he himself likely used a set of templates for both works-the eight primary forms-ttemplates which are now discarded or lost.